 Sunken or swollen baby soft spots or fontanels are a concern for many parents because they may be a sign of an underlying condition.

-Anterior fontanelle, one of baby's soft spots.
+This picture shows the the diamond shape of the Anterior fontanelle, one of baby's soft spots.

 This why, with your regular check-ups, your pediatrician will always check on your baby’s fontanel.